anudeepadi/Chatbot-Arena-Human-Preference-Predictions/README.md

 # AI Group Research Project: Chatbot Arena Human Preference Predictions

-Welcome to the GitHub repository for the **Chatbot Arena Human Preference Predictions** project!
 This project is focused on building a machine learning model that can predict human preferences between responses from two Large Language Models (LLMs).
 The project is part of the **LMSYS - Chatbot Arena Human Preference Predictions** competition.

 ## 🧠 **Project Brief**